Mass Customization: The new path for High End and Luxury brands?

 Out of every ten, three consumers have already prepared a design for the product they need based on their own preferences.
 It is also estimated by the institutions that even shoppers who haven’t yet opted for custom-made products, are very likely to do so in the near future.

-Out of these interviewees, 43% expect to see more customization offers and 55% of experienced buyers are willing and importantly are able to pay a higher price for those items (KPMG, 2017).
+• 55% of experienced buyers are willing and importantly are able to pay a higher price for those items.

-To conclude, companies are expected to start focusing on mass customization in order to change how customers perceive products, to satisfy customers’ increasing expectations towards brands, as well as to make the most of the willingness to spend more on products of choice (Muehlbauer, 2017).
+To conclude, high end and luxury brands are expected to start focusing on mass customization in order to change how customers perceive products, to satisfy customers’ increasing expectations towards brands, as well as to make the most of the willingness to spend more on products of choice (Muehlbauer, 2017).

-This act “Create Your Own” gets really popular among consumers, as it provides customers the opportunity to create unique and one-of-a-kind items while reducing inventory and improving agility in meeting customer demands.
+This act “Create Your Own” gets really popular among consumers, as it provides customers the opportunity to c-create unique and one-of-a-kind items while reducing inventory and improving agility in meeting customer demands.
+Therefore, it strengthens the emotional connection the customer feels with the product and the brand.

 Increasing demands for customization from millennials